The best way to get more Twitter followers

 As Farrah Gray said, you should build your own dreams, or someone else will hire you to build theirs.
 So, from Jay Kreps and Neha Narkhede, I learned that you should take the leap of faith and follow your dreams.
 As ex-LinkedIn employees who worked on Kafka, Jay and Neha started their own company, Confluent, which, 6 years later, has a valuation of 6.5 billion.

 And that’s not all.
-So many more persons have inspired me all this time.
+So many more people have inspired me all this time.
 If you take the time to analyze your role models, you will learn many tricks that will help you as well.
 After you succeed, you should share your story with others, and this cycle can continue.

 If you want to become an expert in a given technology, you have to start writing about it.
 You'll learn way more than just reading documentation.— Vlad Mihalcea (@vlad_mihalcea) October 17, 2020